 The Board of Directors acknowledges that part of its responsibility of the Company's high-level management includes its understanding about how the Company is doing business and how its strategic targets shall be achieved, this is, what values and culture it desires and how the Company interacts with its stakeholders.
 It is the Board of Directors' firm believe that Medartis is a part of society, respecting human rights and treating natural resources and the environment with care when rendering its products and services.
-The Board of Directors regularly reviews progress towards this corporate social responsibility framework, which includes, amongst other,
+The Board of Directors regularly reviews progress towards this corporate social responsibility framework, which includes, amongst other:

-- a comprehensive code of conduct - · policies about how to interact with medical professionals, institutions and regulatory authorities - · policies about how to interact with external suppliers and advisors - · policies on ethical and other standards in the Company's research and development - An integrated compliance system and internal controls whose functionalities are regularly reviewed by the Finance and Audit Committee
+- A comprehensive code of conduct; - · Policies about how to interact with medical professionals, institutions and regulatory authorities; - · Policies about how to interact with external suppliers and advisors; - Policies on ethical and other standards in the Company's research and development; - An integrated compliance system and internal controls whose functionalities are regularly reviewed by the Finance and Audit Committee.

-In 2019, the key topics of the Board of Directors included, amongst other, strategic business development projects, board committee work and reports and the corporate organizational structure.
-The Board of Directors met 9 times for an average meeting length of approx. 3 1/3 hours.
-One member was excused in one meeting due to another business obligation.
+In 2020, the key topics of the Board of Directors included, amongst other, strategic business development projects, Covid-19 business continuity, board committee work and reports and the corporate organizational structure.
+The Board of Directors met 3 times in person and 6 times via video conference for an average meeting length of approx. 4 3/4 hours.
+Two members were excused in one meeting due to another business obligation.